BitVM/rust-bitcoin-m31-or-babybear/README.md

 - addition: 18 weight units
 - subtraction: 12 weight units
-- multiplication: 1767 weight units
+- multiplication: 1736 weight units

 For the degree-4 extension of BabyBear over x^4 - 11, we have:

 - addition: 84 weight units
 - subtraction: 63 weight units
 - multiplication: 21992 weight units

+### Credits

+Thanks to Robin Linus for pointing out an optimization that reduces the multiplication from 1767 to 1736 (`1 OP_ROLL` is equivalent to `OP_SWAP`).